igorski/MWEngine/README.md

 You can then run the Ant build script to create the .APK package and deploy it into an attached device / emulator, e.g. :

     ant debug install

+### Unit testing

+The library comes with unit tests, written using the Googletest framework.
+To run the tests, simply execute the _test.sh_ shell script with a device attached.
+This script will build the library by calling the build script defined above.
+Note:
+_adb_ must be specified in your global path settings.

 ### Documentation